gemini3d/gemini3d/README.md

 GEMINI needs density, drift, and temperature for each species that it simulations over the entire grid for which the simulation is being run as input.
 Generally one will use the results of another GEMINI simulation that has been initialized in an arbitrary way but run for a full day to a proper ionospheric equilibrium as this input.
 Any equilibrium simulation run this way must use full output (flagoutput=1 in the `config.ini`).
 A useful approach for these equilibrium runs is to use a coarser grid so that the simulation completes quickly and then interpolate the results up to fine grid resolution.
 An example of an equilibrium setup is given in `./initialize/2Dtest_eq`; note that this basically makes up an initial conditions (using `eqICs.m`) and runs until initial transients have settled.
 An example of a script that interpolates the output of an equilibrium run to a finer grid is included with `./initialize/2Dtest`.

-## Running one of the premade examples:
+## Running one of the premade examples

 Currently the main repo only includes the very basic 2Dtest and 3Dtest examples

 ## Creating a simulation